Vivek-1410/Hospital-Resource-Ward-Management-System/README.md

 - The application is deployed using **Docker Compose** for simplified setup and scalability.

 This architecture ensures modularity, scalability, and ease of deployment.

+Quick Start – Local Development

+This section provides steps to set up and run the Hospital Resource & Ward Management System on a local machine for development and testing.

+Prerequisites

+Ensure the following tools are installed on your system:

+Git – for version control

+Node.js (v18 or above) – for running frontend and backend services

+npm – Node package manager

+Docker Desktop – for containerized local development

+Web Browser – Google Chrome / Edge / Firefox